searleser97/cpbooster/README.md

 ## About

 `cpbooster` is a cross-platform **CLI** tool designed to **boost** competitive programmer's speed during contests.
 The console command suits any coding environment and it’s very simple to use.
-Vim users are able to add mappings to their commands to **boost** their speed even more.
+Vim users can install [cpbooster.vim plugin](https://github.com/searleser97/cpbooster.vim) to **boost** their speed even more.

 <img src="https://searleser97.gitlab.io/competitive-programming-notes/cpbooster/cpbooster.gif"/>